Commonly used terms and acronyms

 Gazettes are accessible through the Victoria Government Gazette website

-The Licence Nominee is the person nominated by a licence applicant to be legally responsible for scientific procedures and any breeding of specified animals.
+The licence nominee is the person nominated by a licence applicant to be legally responsible for scientific procedures and any breeding of specified animals.
 This person should have a direct managerial role over personnel and procedures associated with animal use.
 At universities, a department head is likely to be most appropriate for this role.
 In a private institution, it might be the director of research.
-Where the applicant is a natural person, they may also take the role of the Licence Nominee if they hold a suitable position.

 A not-for-profit organisation is one defined by the Prevention of Cruelty to Animals Regulations 2008 as an organisation that